Red Terror I World War I, I Wars of Independence

 With the help of deportations, the Soviets dealt with supporters of the national partizans’ and at the same time intimidated the remaining rural population, forcing them to join the collective farms.

-Exposition "Latvian Army in Pļaviņas in the 20th Century"
+Exhibition "Latvian Army in Pļaviņas in the 20th Century."

 Located at Odzienas Street 2, Pļaviņas.

-The permanent exposition "Latvian Army in Pļaviņas in the 20th Century" can be seen.
+The permanent exhibition "Latvian Army in Pļaviņas in the 20th Century" is on display.